Termination of pseudo-effective 4-fold flips: Preliminaries and notation

-\begin{remark} If $M=0$ in the above definition, then $(X,B)$ is a {\em pair} in the usual sense of~\cite{KM98}.
+\begin{remark} If ${\bf M}$ is the trivial b-divisor in the above definitions, then $(X/Z,B)$ is a {\em pair} in the usual sense of~\cite{KM98}.
 Conversely, every pair can be considered as a generalized pair with trivial nef part.
-In what follows, we may denote the boundary part of a pair by $\Delta\geq 0$, following the standard notation of~\cite{KM98}.
 If we work with pairs, we will drop the word {\em generalized} from the above definitions. \end{remark}